Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters: none

-Description: Returns the ant's current position as a comma-separated string in the format `x,y,z`.
+Description: Returns the ant's current position as a coordinate list in the format `[x,y,z]`.

 ### `distance_to_xyz`